 High interest rate that can equal fees of $15 to $25 per $100 borrowed

 Is Lenme worth it?

-Lenme makes a lot of promises, but when it comes to borrowing a small amount, you're likely better off using a standard payday advance app rather than a peer-to-peer lending service.
+Lenme makes a lot of promises, but when it comes to borrowing a small amount, you're likely better off using a standard cash advance app rather than a peer-to-peer lending service.
 Because you'll still have to pay an origination fee and interest — and potentially a monthly membership fee — it's worth looking elsewhere if you have the income to back it.

-And because many pay advance apps don't check your credit — and may even boost it — you could improve your chances of getting a loan from other sources without undergoing a hard credit check each time you want to borrow.
+And because many cash advance apps don't check your credit — and may even boost it — you could improve your chances of getting a loan from other sources without undergoing a hard credit check each time you want to borrow.

 There are more established cash advance apps out there.
 So before signing up for Lenme, consider a different option.

 Compare alternatives to Lenme